Elloochador/hello-world/README.md

 - :cloud: I’m working as a Cloud Security Engineer.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: Digging more into GRC, and DevSecOps.

 - :detective: In my free time, I'm fixing my VW Bus, or solving a problem.